timmaxw/HitecDServo/experimentation/protocol.md

 - Written to 0x6D60 when disabling Smart Sense; then read back
 - Written to 0x36B0 when enabling Smart Sense; then read back

-## Register 0x46: Unknown
+## Register 0x46: Reset servo
+- Resets the servo's microcontroller.
+Any settings not flushed to EEPROM (see register 0x70) will be lost.
-- Written to 0x0001 at startup and in several other situations
+- Written to 0x0001 after many (but not all) changes to settings.
+- For a period of about 1s after the write to 0x46, or after power-on, the servo will ignore all commands (either PWM or serial).
 - About 1.6ms after the end of the write to 0x46 (2.2ms after the start of the write) the servo suddenly draws a lot of current for a few microseconds.
 The current drawn is more than when the servo moves normally, but more a much shorter period.
 This causes the supply voltage to dip.
 At the same time, the data line briefly glitches up to a few hundred millivolts above ground.
 Because the serial connection uses inverted polarity, a UART listening to the data line may interpret this glitch as an 0xFF byte.

 ## Register 0x9C: Overload protection